Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/tcpdump.png)
 **Figure 178** tcpdump.

 You can see that I am using **-XX** option for HEX output and **-vvv** option for even more verbose output.
-So we have a little packets in that seession but you can see that it is a live and working.
+So we have a little packets in that session but you can see that it is a live and working, also please note that the service that are being use is http of anydask, normally we can now what is the service by the port number, in my case it display as the service who use that port, but if we had port number 53 we know that this is DNS service of port 23 which is telnet, the server is always the side how specify that service port on the packet, so in my case the anydask is the server.

+**Please note**: in the tcpdump we use the direction for monitor packets, we can use `host` as you can see in the figure 178, but also we can specify the source by `src` or destination by `dst` option in the command line.

 For that section we need also to learn about **nc** which is **netcat** command that we can use to run remote executable commands or transfer files, and also get to know the **nmap** tools, you can read more about this two in my [OSCP](http://zwerd.com/2019/09/20/oscp_certificate.html#chapter-3) post but I also write little about them here.